How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 3. Hiking the Salkantay trek

-The hike last 5 days / 4-night which is a little longer but all worth the challenge.
+The hike lasts 5 days / 4 nights, which is a little longer, but all worth the challenge.

 Besides the dramatic views and the dazzling lake, the highlight on the trek is Nevada Salkantay, the 6,271m iconic Andean peak.

-If you are still doubting its beauty, just keep in mind that the Salkantay trail has been nominated by National Geographic among the 25 most beautiful treks in the world.
+If you are still in doubt about its beauty, consider that the Salkantay Trail has been nominated by National Geographic as one of the 25 most beautiful treks in the world.
 Go figure!

 Book your 5 days Salkantay treck here